TrungNguyen-ybidh/Quant-research-Bot/README.md

 ---

-**Built for quantitative FX research with institutional-grade quality.**
+**Built for quantitative FX research at Northeastern University CS 3200.**
 ```

 This README covers: